Run by Bangor Business School

 Overall aims and purpose

 Knowledge Management is field that explores the challenges, contradictions and complexities of managing individual, group and organisational knowledge and learning within today’s dynamic organisation and environment.
 This module aims to develop a critical understanding of Knowledge Management theory from a multidisciplinary perspective.
 Topics include the nature of organisational knowledge, types of knowledge workers, managers and leaders, formulating a knowledge management strategy, the politics and power of creating, storing and sharing knowledge, organisational learning, creativity, innovation and change.
-The module also has a strong social media focus which is integrated through lectures, workshops and assignments through which personal knowledge management is developed.
+The module also spotlights the surge in use of virtual learning/ home learning & social media platforms that have soared in demand in 2020; exploration of this integrated through lectures, workshops and assignments through which virtual learning & personal knowledge management is developed.

 An introduction to Knowledge Management, what it is and why it is of interest for theory and practice.
 The current state of KM within organisations including Knowledge Intensive Firms, the role of Knowledge Managers, Chief Knowledge Officers and perspectives of Knowledge Workers.
 Introduction to key terms such as knowledge, information and learning; and the historical context of Knowledge Management.
 Ontologies and Epistemologies of Knowledge and how this informs Knowledge Management Strategy.
 The process of Knowledge Management and Organisational Learning; and the role of the HR/ KM and CKO within this.
 Knowledge Management Strategies; inc codification and personalisation, and typologies of KM Strategy.
 Organisational memory and unlearning.
 Socio-cultural issues related to managing and sharing knowledge within organisations including Communities of Practice, Share/Hoard Dilemma and the issues of politics, power and culture The important role of HRM for KM; particularly in terms of recruiting, rewarding and retaining knowledge workers, leading& motivating knowledge workers and relations issues within the KM contract.
 The important roles of ICT, with emphasis on Social Media, in KM and how ICT & Social Media is increasingly used for collecting, storing, disseminating and representing formal and informal knowledge within the workplace.
 Emergent issues relating to International Knowledge Management and sharing across cultures The challenges of valuing knowledge, good knowledge versus bad knowledge.
 Personal Knowledge Management